bredele/artery/Readme.md

 Artery isn't tight coupled to libraries.
 You can decide to switch from using jQuery to Zepto, Backbone to Angular or something entirely different.
 Artery's flexibility will save you some precious time.

-Artery acts as a valve, it's just the entry point of your component and doesn't force you to write
+Artery acts as a valve, it's just the entry point of your modules and doesn't force you to write

 ### Reusability